pokeclicker/pokeclicker-wiki/data/Berries/Pamtre.md

 ### Possible Planting Formations {#planting}

+Pamtre has a chance of mutating when a Taller or later stage [[Berries/Cornn]] is surrounded with at least 130, but no more than 160 points of Dry flavor, and no more than 80 points of all other flavors.
+This will cause the Cornn to change into a Pamtre and thus doesn't use an empty plot to trigger the mutation.
 You can fill your farm in the following way to obtain Pamtre Berries.
 Purple squares indicate where mutations can occur.
-**WARNING:** Upon successfully mutating a Pamtre, make sure to have [[Oak Items/Rocky Helmet]] unequipped since it may cause it to mutate into a [[Berries/Kebia]].
 **WARNING:** While trying to mutate a Pamtre, make sure to have [[Oak Items/Cell Battery]] unequipped since it may cause Cornn to mutate into a [[Berries/Charti]].
+Also, upon successfully mutating a Pamtre, make sure to have [[Oak Items/Rocky Helmet]] unequipped since it may cause it to mutate into a [[Berries/Kebia]].

 **Base Formation**
 ::: table-mutations